-Often through trauma therapy, you may understand that you didn’t learn some of the techniques and skills of emotion regulation, coping, interpersonal relationships, and distress tolerance that people who grew up in emotionally and physically secure environments did.
+Often through trauma therapy, you may understand that you didn’t learn some of the techniques and skills that people who grew up in emotionally and physically secure environments did, such as:

 Trauma Therapy can help you gain more control over your life.